abyssalen/how-many-genie-lamps/README.md

 # How Many Genie Lamps (HMGL)

-HMGL is a simple command-line application that calculates how many of an experience item such as the [Genie Lamp][lamp] in [Old School RuneScape][osrs] is required to reach a certain level or experience.
+HMGL is a simple command-line application that calculates how many [genie lamps][lamp] or [books of knowledge][book] are required to reach a certain level or experience.

 Wrote this as my first [Rust](https://www.rust-lang.org/) application.